marius311/cosmoslik/README.md

 Some new things here are:

 * "Attaching" sampled parameters not directly to `self` but to a sub-attribute, in this case, `self.cosmo`.
 CosmoSlik will find all sampled parameters if they are attached to any `SlikDict`s attached to `self` (recursively, any number of `SlikDict`s deep).
+You can use this to organize parameters into convenient subgroups.
 * Using the `get_plugin` function, which returns one of the many CosmoSlik plugins, e.g. the one which wraps CAMB, or which loads Planck `clik` files and uses them to evaluate the likelihood.
 * Using the `likelihoods.priors` plugin which reads through sampled parameters and imposes priors, for example the one specified by `gaussian_prior=(1,0.0025)`.
 * Using the `lsum` function.
 This is a convenience function which simply sums up its arguments in order, but as soon as one of them returns `inf`, it doesn't waste time evaluating the rest.